EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

     to configure the entity in the backend configuration file.
 In the example above, this value would be `Customer`.
   * `%entity_id%`, resolves to the value of the primary key of the entity being edited or showed.
-Obviously, this variable is only available for the `show` and `edit` views.
+This variable is only available for the `show` and `edit` views.
 Even if the option is called `entity_id`, it also works for primary keys with names different from `id`.

 Beware that, in Symfony applications, YAML values enclosed with `%` and `%` have a special meaning.
 To avoid any issue, use two consecutive `%` characters